Yuan-ManX/audio-development-tools/README.md

 * [Meyda](https://meyda.js.org/) - Meyda is a Javascript audio feature extraction library.
 Meyda supports both offline feature extraction as well as real-time feature extraction using the [Web Audio API](https://github.com/WebAudio/web-audio-api).
 We wrote a paper about it, which is available [here](https://wac.ircam.fr/pdf/wac15_submission_17.pdf).
 * [Audiomentations](https://github.com/iver56/audiomentations) - A Python library for audio data augmentation.
 Inspired by albumentations.
 Useful for deep learning.
 Runs on CPU.
 Supports mono audio and multichannel audio.
 Can be integrated in training pipelines in e.g. Tensorflow/Keras or Pytorch.
 Has helped people get world-class results in Kaggle competitions.
 Is used by companies making next-generation audio products.
 * [soundata](https://github.com/soundata/soundata) - Python library for downloading, loading & working with sound datasets.
+* [auraloss](https://github.com/csteinmetz1/auraloss) - A collection of audio-focused loss functions in PyTorch.

 ## <span id="ag">Audio Generation (AG)</span>